spdx/spdx-3-model/model/Core/Properties/completeness.md

 ## Description

-Completeness gives information about whether the provided relationships are complete, incomplete or if no assertion is made either way.
+Completeness gives information about whether the provided relationships are complete, known to be incomplete or if no assertion is made either way.

 ## Metadata